ShristiSharan/Vibezify/README.md

 3. Obtain Spotify API credentials and set them in your environment variables.
 4. Start the development server: `npm start`

+## Future AddOn's

+>> 🚀 Working on enhancing user experience through personalized playlists based on user mood.
+Introducing a quick survey form to capture user preferences in just a few seconds.
+Once the user selects their mood [😊 Happy, 😢 Sad, 💪 Motivation, 🌹 Romantic, 🎶 Vibez], a specially curated playlist will be recommended for an immersive musical experience. {Mood Recommendation }

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.